 Send Beautiful Invitations

 Your wedding invitations are the first indicator of what kind of party you'll be hosting, so don't miss the opportunity to tell your guests all about your big day.
-An option that reflects your specific style is a great way to let friends and family know what to look expect, plus it will help get for what's to come.

 Choose an Incredible Venue

 Whether you're tying the knot at a far-flung destination or right in your hometown, selecting a venue that fits your wedding style and can accommodate all of your plans is key.
 Translation: if you're looking to host an ultra-modern bash, a romantic renovated barn is probably not the venue for you.

 Hire a Meaningful Officiant